ethereum/homestead-guide/source/ethereum-clients/choosing-a-client.rst

 * Build from source using customizable scripts(link to page with more detail and individual SBC links to https://github.com/ethembedded)

   * Looking to perform a custom install?
 We have scripts available to compile from source "on device".
 Our scripts contain auto-install of dependencies as well as the client itself.
-This will allow you to install a specific version of the Ethereum client(i.e.-"develop", "master", etc.), compile your own forked version of a client, and generally play around with the intracacies of the build process.
+This will allow you to install a specific version of the Ethereum client(i.e.-"develop", "master", etc.), compile your own forked version of a client, and generally play around with the intricacies of the build process.

 ********************************************************************************
 Interacting with Clients
 ********************************************************************************

-In order to interact with Ethereum clients programatically, please refer to the :ref:`Connecting to Clients` section.
+In order to interact with Ethereum clients programmatically, please refer to the :ref:`Connecting to Clients` section.